|

 levers, wheels and ratchets.
 They were replaced with the development of

+the longbow.
 Daggers-made of all shapes and sizes often

 encrusted with jewels.
 Blades varied from round, ice-pick like daggers